WrtApp/wreditor/README.md

 2. Connect the backend to whatever you want.
 3. Open in a browser and enjoy!

+### Simple server tool

+Wreditor now comes with a handly little CLI tool that opens up a simple HTTP server.
+This currently only worked on Mac and Linux systems.
+It may work on Windows but is untested.
+To use this tool on a Mac simply double click the `start.command` file then open up a browser window and navigate to `http://localhost:8000`.
+From there you'll need to navigate to where you saved Wreditor.
+Putting Wreditor in your home folder will make things easier if you're not familiar with the file system.
+I'm working on making this much simpler and better. *Note: The simple server requires Python 2.7 or later to run.*

 *More detailed instructions to come when this project has more than 1 commit...*

 # Credits